-The primary limitation of this study was the small sample size and thus low statistical power, however our data do suggest that further analysis of a larger number of aspirates using our methodology is warranted.
+The primary limitation of this study was the small sample size and thus low statistical power; however, our data do suggest that further analysis of a larger number of aspirates using our methodology is warranted.
 In addition, inclusion of aspirates from dogs with other hepatic diseases, including other types of inflammatory liver disease, nodular regeneration, EMH and normal livers are required in order to fully validate our method.
-A study evaluating cytological features of biliary disease reported the presence of neutrophils in hepatic aspirates of dogs with a histopathological diagnosis of cholestasis, cholangitis and cholangiocarcinoma,8 therefore inclusion of biliary conditions would also be desirable.
+A study evaluating cytological features of biliary disease reported the presence of neutrophils in hepatic aspirates of dogs with a histopathological diagnosis of cholestasis, cholangitis and cholangiocarcinoma;8 therefore, inclusion of biliary conditions would also be desirable.
 Furthermore, hepatitis is often characterized by a mixed inflammatory cell infiltrate, as demonstrated by the majority of histopathological diagnoses in this study.
 Therefore, it could be beneficial to evaluate additional cell types, such as lymphocytes, plasma cells and histiocytes in future studies, since this could increase sensitivity.
 Although, accurate enumeration of these cells using our protocol would likely require the counting of more than 200 hepatocytes because relatively few of these cells were observed in association with hepatocytes in the present study.
-Variability in observer experience means that individual subjective assessments are not necessarily equally valid, however the benefit of the objective assessment method that we developed is that it does not require subjective assessment.
+Variability in observer experience means that individual subjective assessments are not necessarily equally valid; however, the benefit of the objective assessment method that we developed is that it does not require subjective assessment.
 Although some variability in the number of neutrophils counted by different observers was seen, which may be a limitation for using an exact cut-off value for hepatitis, a cut-off of 9 neutrophils per 200 hepatocytes was 100% specific for hepatitis for all three observers despite their differing levels of experience.
 In addition, AUC scores for individual observers were relatively similar, with significant overlap of their 95% confidence intervals, indicating that the overall accuracy of no single observer (including the boarded clinical pathologist) was superior to the others.
 Increasing the number of hepatocytes counted is also likely to reduce interobserver variability, but must be balanced against increased time spent performing the task.

 CONCLUSION